greentfrapp/project-asimov/guide_fairness.md

 Disparate impact is more difficult to fix since it can come from multiple sources, such as:

-- A non-representative dataset <tidbit content='<span>E.g. using a training set that contains only white male faces but applying the trained model to everyone regardless of race or gender.</span>'></tidbit>
+- A non-representative dataset <tidbit content='<span>e.g. using a training set that contains only white male faces but applying the trained model to everyone regardless of race or gender.</span>'></tidbit>
-- A dataset that already encodes unfair decisions <tidbit content='<span>E.g. a credit scoring dataset with labels that underreports the credit score for black individuals.</span>'></tidbit>
+- A dataset that already encodes unfair decisions <tidbit content='<span>e.g. a credit scoring dataset with labels that underreports the credit score for black individuals.</span>'></tidbit>
-- Input features that are proxies for protected characteristics <tidbit content='<span>E.g. Postal code might be a proxy feature for race since racial and ethnicity demographics often have spatial correlations.</span>'></tidbit>
+- Input features that are proxies for protected characteristics <tidbit content='<span>e.g. postal code might be a proxy feature for race since racial and ethnicity demographics often have spatial correlations.</span>'></tidbit>

 More on sources of bias in [Understanding Bias II](../bias_ii/).